-- Major argument: Areas such as Alaska, the offshore Lower 48 States, and the Overthrust Belts have not been extensively explored and offer the potential for many significant discoveries. - RAND rebuttal: Yes, but the small number of exploratory wells drilled in the Gulf of Alaska, the Outer Banks of California, the eastern Gulf of Mexico, the Southeast Georgia Embayment, and Baltimore Canyon are sufficient to severely dampen optimism for these areas.
+- Major argument: Areas such as Alaska, the offshore Lower 48 States, and the Overthrust Belts have not been extensively explored and offer the potential for many significant discoveries. - .
+RAND rebuttal: Yes, but the small number of exploratory wells drilledin the Gulf of Alaska, the Outer Banks of California, the eastern Gulf of Mexico, the Southeast Georgia Embayment, and Baltimore Canyon are sufficient to severely dampen optimism for these areas.
 Some very promising areas do remain, however, including the deeper Gulf of Mexico, offshore Ventura Basin, and others.

-SOURCE Office of Technology Assessment, based on R Nehring, The Discovery of Significant Oil and Gas Fields m the United States, R-2654/1-USGS/DOE, RAND Corp., January 1981
+SOURCE: Office of Technology Assessment, based on R. Nehring, The Discoveryof Significant Oil andGas Fields in the United States, R-2654/1-USGS/OOE, RAND Corp., January 1981.